Plague, Politics & Populism | Classical Athens as Parable for Modern Greece and Europe (Athens, Delphi, Paros, Delos, Mykonos)

 The CYA Academic Center is located next to the Athens Marble Stadium and houses classrooms, the library, the student lounge and cafeteria, computer facilities (including wireless access for those students who choose to bring laptop computers), laundry facilities, and administrative offices.
 The Academic Center is accessible Monday-Thursday 9:00 a.m.-8:00 p.m., Friday 9:00 a.m.-6:00 p.m.

 When class is in Athens a full mid-day meal will be served weekdays in the CYA cafeteria between the hours of 12:00-3:00 p.m.
-During study travel, breakfast will be offered at the Hotels.
+While traveling, breakfast will be offered at the Hotel.
+A welcome and a farewell dinner are also included in the course fee.